Uruguayan Air Force Flight 571: First week of survival

-Another five passengers and crew died between the first night and next day: co-pilot Lagurara, Francisco Abal, Graziela Mariani, Felipe Maquirriain and Julio Martinez-Lamas.
+Another five passengers and crew died between the first night and the next day: co-pilot Lagurara, Francisco Abal, Graziela Mariani, Felipe Maquirriain, and Julio Martinez-Lamas.

 The remaining 28 survivors removed the broken seats and other debris to fashion the fuselage into a crude shelter 2.5 × 3 m small.
-They used luggage, seats and snow to close off the rear end of the fuselage.
+They used luggage, seats, and snow to close off the rear end of the fuselage.
 Fito Strauch devised a solar-powered water collector with sheet metal he retrieved from under the seats.
 To prevent snow blindness, he also improvised sunglasses by cutting the green plastic sun visors in the cockpit and sewing the pieces to bra straps with electrical wire.
 They used the woolen seat covers to keep warm and seat cushions as snowshoes.
 The captain of the rugby team, Marcelo Perez, took on a leadership role.

-After three days Parrado regained consciousness only to learn that his mother had died and his 19-year-old sister Susana was severely injured.
-He tried to keep his sister alive but on the ninth day she too died from her injuries.
+After three days, Parrado regained consciousness only to learn that his mother had died and his 19-year-old sister Susana was severely injured.
+He tried to keep his sister alive, but on the ninth day, she too died from her injuries.
 The remaining 27 survivors had a hard time during the nights when temperatures plunged to -30 C. They all had lived their entire lives by the sea and some had never even seen snow before the crash.
 None had any high-elevation survival training or experience.
 They lacked medical supplies, cold-weather clothing, equipment, and food.
 They only had three pairs of sunglasses among themselves to prevent snow blindness.

 They found a small AM transistor radio jammed between two aircraft seats.
 Roy Harley improvised a long antenna using electrical wire from the plane and on the eleventh day on the mountain heard the news that their search had been called off.
 Piers Paul Read's book Alive: The Story of the Andes Survivors describes how they reacted:

 The others who had clustered around Roy, upon hearing the news, began to sob and pray, all except [Nando] Parrado, who looked calmly up at the mountains which rose to the west.
-Gustavo [Coco] Nicolich came out of the aircraft and, seeing their faces, knew what they had heard… [Nicolich] climbed through the hole in the wall of suitcases and rugby shirts, crouched at the mouth of the dim tunnel, and looked at the mournful faces looking at him.
+Gustavo [Coco] Nicolich came out of the aircraft and, seeing their faces, knew what they had heard...
+[Nicolich] climbed through the hole in the wall of suitcases and rugby shirts, crouched at the mouth of the dim tunnel, and looked at the mournful faces looking at him.
 "Hey boys," he shouted, "there's some good news we just heard on the radio!
 They've called off the search!"
-Inside the crowded aircraft there was silence.
+Inside the crowded aircraft, there was silence.
 As the hopelessness of their predicament enveloped them, they wept.
 "Why the hell is that good news?"
 Paez shouted angrily at Nicolich.
 "Because it means," [Nicolich] said, "that we're going to get out of here on our own."
 The courage of this one man prevented a flood of total despair from overcoming the group.